-Property taxes are due the last business day of June each year.
+Annual property taxes are due by the last business day in June.

 Your Payment Options

 - Through the Tax Instalment Plan (TIP) program.